resola-ai/jobs/fullstack/readme.md

 ## Requirements

-- Proven experience  (+5 years) as a Full Stack Engineer or similar role
+- +5 years Proven experience as a Full Stack Engineer or similar role
 - Being familiar with Django or at least one other Python web framework (e.g. fast-api)
 - Experience with AWS
 - Familiarity with common stacks